usbong/game-off-2025post-test/README.md

 8) 20260808;<br/>
 +fixed: the z-index of effects like the fireball explosion getting put behind the coins by not including actors with type `EFFECT_ARRAY_ACTOR_ROLE_TYPE` in the list of actors whose z-index values are to be interchanged.
 I also note here that as the number of actors increases, certain objects like those for showing the hero's image and status bars could get displayed incorrectly;

+9) 20260818;<br/>
++fixed: extra bodies shaking when the hero's main body moves directly to the left, right, up and down by setting all `parseInt(...)` functions to `parseFloat(...)` and using `mainImageTileStepX` and `mainImageTileStepY` as the offsets in order to eliminate any event that the extra bodies would be bounced up and down or moved left and right repeatedly due to the `if-else` conditions, which would always push the hero over the allotted limit before it's again pushed the other way.

 ## Select Software Development Productivity Tools